 Facilities and IT management have long acknowledge that the use of multiple infrastructures within the enterprise, comprised of components from any number of infrastructure vendors and installers, adds undue complexity to the buying and specifying process, as well as to the updating and management of the infrastructure.
 Adding to this complexity is the fact that most infrastructure vendors are unable to provide both high-value legacy cabling solutions for autonomous systems and high-performance IP-based solutions.

-Unlike any other infrastructure vendor, Belden tackles these problems by taking a universal approach to the enterprise – resolving every signal transmission need with IP- and legacy-based solutions that enable a smooth migration to convergence.
-Our solutions include:
+Unlike other infrastructure vendors, Belden tackles these problems by taking a universal approach to the enterprise – resolving every signal transmission need with IP- and legacy-based solutions that enable a smooth migration to convergence.

 Typically, there are three major efficiency issues within the Data Center: the need to efficiently cool the IT load, to manage the use of power and to optimize the use of available space.
 The end goal is to increase density of bandwidth by maximizing processing capacity while minimizing the Data Center's footprint and reduce operational costs.
 The challenge is that these efficiencies tend to work against each other.
 Because these three issues are directly interrelated, complications can arise from each system being manufactured, installed and supported by different vendors.
 That's why a universal approach, like the one Belden offers, is so important.